 Clinical reasoning denotes the cognitive process by which a physician evaluates and manages a patient's medical case and renders a treatment decision.
-Clinical reasoning has been presented by Pelaccia and colleagues as a dual process combining rational decision making and intuitive decision making, as represented in Figure 1 below.11 This approach recognizes that complex clinical decision making such as the one that occurs by oncologists in the treatment and management of RCC is not only subject to evidence, clinical guidelines, and standards of care.
-Critical individual factors-such as professional experience, illness heuristics, pattern recognition, and motivation-as well as interpersonal and contextual factors have a substantive impact on oncologists' clinical reasoning processes and treatment decisions.12 It behoves educators to ensure an in-depth understanding of both the rational and intuitive decision factors in order to design optimal educational interventions.
+Clinical reasoning has been presented by Pelaccia and colleagues as a dual process combining rational decision making and intuitive decision making, as represented in Figure 1 below.
+11 This approach recognizes that the complex clinical decision making employed by hematologists/oncologists in the treatment and management of hematologic malignancies such as CML, ALL, and B-cell lymphomas is not solely subject to evidence, clinical guidelines, and standards of care.
+Critical individual factors-such as professional experience, illness heuristics, pattern recognition, and motivation-as well as interpersonal and contextual factors have a substantive impact on hematologists'/oncologists' clinical reasoning processes and treatment decisions.
+12 It behoves educators to ensure an in-depth understanding of both the rational and intuitive decision factors in order to design optimal educational interventions.

 Figure 1.
-The multifactorial aspect of the clinical reasoning process.^{11,12}
+The multifactorial aspect of the clinical reasoning process.
+11,12

-Drawing from the tenets of clinical reasoning, and considering the various factors that affect clinical decision making, the collaborators will design the educational needs assessment of RCC to facilitate the understanding of those complex factors beyond the rational, evidence-based clinical processes.
-This educational needs assessment is designed to be an in-depth exploration of the various factors that affect clinical reasoning among medical oncologists in community and academic cancer centers in the United States in order to inform future medical education and performance improvement programs.
+Drawing from the tenets of clinical reasoning and considering the various factors that affect clinical decision making, the collaborators will design the educational needs assessment of hematologic malignancies, specifically focused on CML, ALL, and B-cell lymphomas, to facilitate the understanding of those complex factors beyond the rational, evidence-based clinical processes.
+This educational needs assessment is designed to be an in-depth exploration of the various factors that affect clinical reasoning among hematologists/oncologists in community and academic cancer centers in the United States to inform future medical education and performance improvement programs.

 A behavioral research approach including 2 phases (see Figure 2 below) will be deployed.
-The first phase will be qualitative to foster an exploration of the attitudinal, motivational, and contextual issues-the intuitive decision-making factors as outlined by Pelaccia and colleagues-inherent to clinical reasoning in RCC.
-This phase will help inform the design of the second phase, which would be quantitative and confirmatory in nature, with a particular focus on the rational decision-making factors, including tumor treatment, regimen, and management decision factors that influence clinical reasoning decisions in RCC.
+The first phase will be qualitative to foster an exploration of the attitudinal, motivational, and contextual issues-the intuitive decision-